site24x7/plugins/apache_solr/README.md

-Plugin for monitoring the Apache Solr
+Plugin for monitoring Apache Solr
 ==============================================

 This plugin monitors the collection of detailed performance-oriented metrics throughout the life cycle of Solr service and its various components.